marcelo-m7/Barnostri/docs/tasks/supabase_dev.md

 # SupabaseDev Tasks

-- [ ] Organize migration files in `supabase/migrations` using the Supabase CLI.
+- [ ] Organize migration files in `supabase/migrations` using the Supabase CLI. (only one policies.sql file present)
-- [ ] Place sample data scripts under `supabase/seed`.
+- [x] Place sample data scripts under `supabase/seed`.
-- [ ] Keep RLS policies and any edge functions under version control in `supabase/functions`.
+- [ ] Keep RLS policies and any edge functions under version control in `supabase/functions`. (no edge functions yet)
-- [ ] Provide environment configurations in `supabase/supabase-config.json` for dev, staging and production.
+- [x] Provide environment configurations in `supabase/supabase-config.json` for dev, staging and production.